salesforce/utam-js-recipes/README.md

 'appium:platformVersion': '15.2',
 ```

-For an Android test, update the `wdio.conf.android.js` file to configure the application bundleid, the full path for the test application, and the application's initial activity:
+For an Android test, update the `wdio.conf.android.js` file to configure the test device name(appium:deviceName), application bundleid(appium:appPackage), the full path for the test application(appium:app), and the application's initial activity(appium:appActivity):

 ```js
 'appium:deviceName': 'emulator-5554',